 And if you like science, one thing you'll find is that Richmond Heights has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Also of interest is that Richmond Heights has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Richmond Heights is also a city of artists.
 Richmond Heights has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Richmond Heights’s character.

 Telecommuters are a relatively large percentage of the workforce: 14.74% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small city, there is also a high proportion of single, often educated, people living in Richmond Heights.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Richmond Heights.

-Richmond Heights is a very ethnically-diverse city.
+Richmond Heights is a somewhat ethnically-diverse city.
 The people who call Richmond Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richmond Heights residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Richmond Heights include German, Irish, English, Italian, and French.